Everything you need to know

 A larger amount of the annual rainfall falls during the months of December to February, compared to other months.
 This generally occurs in short bursts rather than prolonged rain.
 It is also fairly cloudy at times during those months.
 The weather is hottest from December to April, and the humidity is high – often 80% or higher.
 The months of May to October bring drier, cooler weather, and livelier seas and winds of 19 -37 kilometers per hour are common.

-The house is not air-conditioned, but there are standing fans in each bedroom.
-As a tropical island, there will of course be insects including mosquitoes, spiders, beetles, etc. They may occasionally come into the house as well.
-Seychelles ecotourists need to take responsibility for cleaning the house (whether it is daily or weekly).
+As a tropical island, there will of course be insects including mosquitoes, cockroaches, spiders, beetles etc. They may occasionally come into the house as well.
+Eco-tourists need to take responsibility for cleaning the house.

 *Vegetarians do need to bring supplements to add to their meals to ensure a balanced diet – the island does not cater well for vegetarians or vegans.
 Supplements could include nuts, snack bars or any other snacks which have high protein content, or a protein shake.